Chant: The Human & the Holy

-Chant: The Human & the Holy (stylized as CHANT: The Human & the Holy) is a fourteenth studio album by American singer LeAnn Rimes.
+Chant: The Human & the Holy (stylized as CHANT: The Human & the Holy) is the sixteenth studio album by American singer LeAnn Rimes.
 It was released on November 20, 2020, via EverLe Records and Thirty Tigers.
 Chant is a collection of chants and personal mantras that explored Rimes's personal journeys.
 The collection consisted of 12 tracks. all of which were co-written by Rimes herself.
 Two singles were released from the record.

 Background

 After leaving her long-time record label in 2013, LeAnn Rimes issued a series of independent albums.
 The projects ranged from Christmas EPs to live albums.
 Among these releases was 2020's Chant: The Human & the Holy.
 The album's concept was derived from Rimes's mental health challenges, an issue she opened up about in 2012 after checking into a treatment center for anxiety and stress.
 "We gain so much wisdom after we’ve come through something...Why else are we put through something unless we can turn it around and utilize it?", she explained to Forbes.
 Rimes also explained that she thought releasing an album of chants would help "her fans to relieve the pandemic blues".